-In January 2018, the FDA approved a treatment called 177Lu-dotatate (Lutathera) for the treatment of advanced GI tract NETs.
+A treatment called 177Lu-dotatate (Lutathera) is approved by the FDA for treating advanced pancreas NETs and advanced GI NETs that are bright and easily seen on a PET scan.
+This is a form of radiation therapy and is called peptide receptor radionuclide therapy (PRRT).
 It is being studied for the treatment of some lung NETs but is not approved by the FDA.
-This is a radioactive drug that works by binding to a cell’s somatostatin receptor, which may be present on certain tumors.
+It is a radioactive drug that works by binding to a cell’s somatostatin receptor, which may be present on certain tumors.
 After binding to the receptor, the drug enters the cell, allowing radiation to damage the tumor cells.
-Common side effects include nausea and vomiting, abdominal pain, and lowered levels of blood cells.
+Common side effects of this drug include low levels of white blood cells, high enzyme levels in some organs, high blood sugar levels, low level of potassium, and nausea and vomiting.
 Talk with your doctor about ways these can be avoided or managed.
-The broader term to describe this treatment is peptide receptor radionuclide therapy (PRRT).
+Other forms of PRRT are also being evaluated in clinical trials.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.

 The most common type of radiation treatment for a lung NET is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-It is most often used as part of palliative, or supportive, care to relieve symptoms, such as pain, caused by cancer that has spread to the bone or other areas of the body (see “Physical, emotional, and social effects of cancer” below).
-In uncommon situations, radiation therapy is used to treat a tumor that cannot be removed with surgery but otherwise has not spread.
+It is most often used as part of palliative care to relieve symptoms, such as pain, caused by cancer that has spread to the bone or other areas of the body (see “Physical, emotional, and social effects of cancer” below).
+Occasionally, radiation therapy is used to treat a tumor that cannot be removed with surgery but otherwise has not spread.

 Patients receiving radiation therapy may experience fatigue during treatment, and the skin in the treated area may become red and dry.
 Radiation therapy to the chest or neck may cause a dry, sore throat, difficult or painful swallowing, or a dry cough.
 Some patients have shortness of breath during or after radiation therapy.
 Most side effects go away after the treatment is finished.
 Learn more about the basics of radiation therapy.